 The constant pounding of running can often place a lot of pressure on muscles, joints and ligaments, with many runners only managing about 15 hours of running per week.
 Adding cross-training like a weekly 20-minute EMS session can add variation to your exercise program, as well as preventing injuries, and strengthen your fitness levels and muscles.

 BODYTEC Lynnwood studio owner, Merle Rautenbach, credits EMS training for her improved strength, enabling her to improve on her running times.
 “I don’t have a lot of time to spend on strength training because of all the cardio requirements and a hectic schedule – so a 20-minute BODYTEC session fits perfectly into my weekly training regime,” she says.
-EMS training, like BODYTEC, is a workout that places no strain on joints and features an Electro Muscle Stimulation training device in combination with typical functional training.
+BODYTEC EMS training is a high-intensity low-impact workout that places no strain on joints and features an Electro Muscle Stimulation training device in combination with typical functional training.
 BODYTEC is South Africa’s leading EMS training franchise with 40 studios nationwide.